-We’ll actually be heading back later this year, and thought it would be cool to put together a Harbour Island travel guide for you from our recent visit for pre-wedding planning.
+We’ll actually be heading back later this year, and I thought it would be cool to put together a Harbour Island travel guide for you from our recent visit for pre-wedding planning.

-We also included a little video snippet of our travels, mainly because Jared is addicted to his drone, but for memories sake too.
+We also included a little video snippet of our travels, mainly because Jared is addicted to his drone, but for memory’s sake too.
 We’ve got everything from what to pack, where to stay, where to eat, and how much you can plan to spend for each!

-Why do we love it so much? — it has pale pink sand beaches, is super relaxed, crystal clear water, has cool design, the friendliest people of all time, and is only a 30 minute flight from Miami.
-Did I mention it’s also SUPER colorful?…
+Why do we love it so much? — it has pale pink sand beaches, is super relaxed, crystal clear water, has a cool design, has the friendliest people of all time, and is only a 30-minute flight from Miami.

 We stayed at The Dunmore this trip, which is right on the pink sand beach.
 The hotel itself is also so beautiful, and the food is delicious.

 A quick little video that Jared put together of our trip.
 Seriously you guys, sunsets there are so, so magical!

 Flying into Eleuthera, Bahamas (ELH) is the closest airport.
 It has daily nonstop flights from Nassau, Miami, Fort Lauderdale, and several other U.S. cities.

-ELH is a 10 minute water taxi ride from Harbour Island.
-The ride is $5 USD per person cash via taxi to the ferry, and $5 USD cash per person for the water taxi.
+ELH is a 10-minute water taxi ride from Harbour Island.
+The ride is $5 USD per person cash via taxi to the ferry and $5 USD cash per person for the water taxi.

-The best flight options can be found on American Airlines, United/Silver Airways, Delta and BahamasAir.
+The best flight options can be found on American Airlines, United/Silver Airways, Delta, and Bahamas Air.

 If you’re looking for accommodations on the island, HomeAway and hotels are your best options.
 Search for Harbour Island or Dunmore Town.

-Best hotels to choose from on Harbour Island (in order of least expensive):
+Best hotels to choose from on Harbour Island (in order of least expensive)

 -Bahamas House Inn: Stunning design right in the middle of town, starts at $750 a night